Intertwined van-Hove Singularities as a Mechanism for Loop Current Order in Kagome Metals

-The observation of TRSB without static magnetic order leads to the hypothesis of loop current order (LCO), but the mechanism to generate LCO remains unclear.
-Enormous experimental and theoretical efforts are devoted to determine the properties of CDW in this kagome system~\cite{Nie2022,Li2021u,Labollita2021,Stahl2022r,Tan2021d,Liang2021c,Yu2021cs,Jiang2022e,Ritz2022,Ortiz2021sm,Hu2022t,Yang2022c,Luo2022s,Mu_2022,Luo2022n,Kato2022,Cho2021n,Denner2021,Park2021,Lin2021c,Christensen2021,Jeong2022,Rina2022,Zhou2022f,Wu2022sub,Ferrari2022,Dong2022,Li2022pres,Tsirlin2022s,Ritz2022,Frass2022,Li2023kagome,Le2023c,Wenzel2023p,Tsirlin2023}.
+The observation of TRSB without static magnetic order leads to the hypothesis of loop current order (LCO)~\cite{Jiang2021,Lin2019lco,Yang2022c,Dong2022}, but the mechanism to generate LCO remains unclear.
+Enormous experimental and theoretical efforts are devoted to determine the properties of CDW in this kagome system~\cite{Nie2022,Li2021u,Labollita2021,Stahl2022r,Tan2021d,Liang2021c,Yu2021cs,Jiang2022e,Ritz2022,Ortiz2021sm,Hu2022t,Yang2022c,Luo2022s,Mu_2022,Luo2022n,Kato2022,Cho2021n,Denner2021,Park2021,Lin2021c,Christensen2021,Jeong2022,Rina2022,Zhou2022f,Wu2022sub,Ferrari2022,Dong2022,Li2022pres,Tsirlin2022s,Ritz2022,Frass2022,Li2023kagome,Le2023c,Wenzel2023p,Scammell2023-wl,Tsirlin2023}.
 The simplest way to model the system is through a three-band model obtained by assigning a single orbital to each site.
-When the chemical potential is close to the pristine-type vHS, incorporating nearest neighbor (NN) electron interactions and electron-phonon coupling leads to a charge bond order (CBO) ground state rather than LCO~\cite{Ferrari2022}.
+When the chemical potential is close to the vHS, incorporating nearest neighbor (NN) electron interactions and electron-phonon coupling leads to a charge bond order (CBO) ground state rather than LCO~\cite{Ferrari2022}.
 Ref.\onlinecite{Dong2022} shows that LCO can be induced by electron interaction, but this necessitates a substantial next-nearest-neighbor (NNN) interaction, a condition not aligned with realistic scenarios.
 This poses a critical question: what are the conditions for the emergence of LCO in generic kaogme materials?

-A possible explanation for the lack of LCO in the aforementioned three-band model is because it only accounts for a pristine type of vHS, while in reality the kagome metal AV$_3$Sb$_5$ hosts multiple vHS, including both pristine and mixed types.
-In this paper, we demonstrate that when two vHS with \emph{different mirror symmetry eigenvalues} are close to the Fermi level, a simple NN interaction can generate LCO when the coupling between different vHS is taken into account.
-This ground state has LCO coexisting with CBO dubbed loop current charge order (LCBO).
+Noticing the presence of multiple vHS in AV$_3$Sb$_5$, in this paper we demonstrate that when two vHS with \emph{different mirror symmetry eigenvalues are close to the Fermi level, a simple NN interaction can generate LCO when the coupling between different vHS is taken into account.} This ground state has LCO coexisting with CBO, dubbed loop current charge bond order (LCBO).
 We apply this analysis to AV$_3$Sb$_5$ by considering a tight binding model with multiple vHS.
 We find that the ground state of AV$_3$Sb$_5$ is LCBO under the conditions described below.
-This study unveils a mechanism for generating loop current order in systems with multiple vHS.
+This study unveils a mechanism for generating LCO in kagome systems with multiple vHS.